amaryahwolf/e-commerce-db/README.md

 - [Questions](#questions)

 ## Installation
-To create the database, use the schema in the db folder with MySQL shell commands.
-Then seed the data by running npm run seed in the command line.
-Lastly start the server by running npm start in the command line.
+To install the application locally, ensure that [Node.js](https://nodejs.org/en/download/) is installed, then clone the repository from Github.
+Connect a [MySQL workbench](https://www.mysql.com/products/workbench/) to the application through the config/connection.js file, then create the database in the workbench using the schema in the db folder.
+Seed the data by running the seed script ```npm run seed``` and finally start the server by running the start script ```npm run start```.

 ## Usage
-To explore the database, use a REST client such as Insomnia or Postman to view test and validate results.
+To explore the database, use a REST client such as Insomnia or Postman to view, test and validate CRUD routes.
+Check out this [video](https://drive.google.com/file/d/1qi6dp7nd0x2Q0hXeTUTCzd-HTvnh_zfM/view) walkthrough to learn more about the application!
 ![Screenshot of application](./public/images/e-commerce-db.png)

 ## Credits